 When you use Web3, all your wallet and transaction data is public.
 Anyone can see your transaction history — and you can also follow anyone onchain.

-The rich portfolio features you see in any Zerion app are based solely on public blockchain data.
+The rich portfolio features you see in any Zerion Wallet app are based solely on public blockchain data.
 You can even watch your own wallets without ever importing them.

 By default, none of the blockchain data is linked to your personally identifiable information like your name or address.
 Of course, you may choose to disclose some personal information through various identity protocols.